peji8559/minutes/Minutes-02-13.md

 MINIMAL REQUIREMENT: must be some kind of login

-some kind of web app
+some kind of web app -- all of the below has been copied to [Brainstorm.md](Brainstorm.md)

 ## Music streaming party playlist thing